Get 20% Lifetime Off on all plans

 2. Mature Ecosystem

 PostgreSQL has 30+ years of battle-tested reliability.
-We get:
+By building on PostgreSQL, we inherited:

-Our new infrastructure costs $90/month on a managed PostgreSQL instance.
-That's a 97% reduction.
+Our new infrastructure costs $90/month on a managed PostgreSQL instance (we use Supabase).
+That's a 97% reduction from our Pinecone bill.

 The Migration Process